 Tip #5: Sleep

 For some people, flying is a scary thing to do.
-Yet, if you suffer from this fear, it can make it difficult to travel.
+And, if you suffer from this fear, it can make it difficult to travel.
 But, you don’t have to let your fear get the best of you and keep you grounded.
-You can overcome it and push through it with some simple tips and techniques.
+You can overcome it and push through with some simple tips and techniques.
 By focusing on something other than your fear of airplanes, you can still enjoy traveling the world.
 Meditation, distractions, using a mantra, and sleep can all help you to reduce your anxiety when flying.
 Do you have other tips to help deal with a fear of flying?
 Share it with other readers by leaving a comment.
 For more tips on stress free travel, read tips for reducing child anxiety when flying and how to travel with your spouse stress free.
 For other tips on flying, read my safety tips for airports, tips for flying with kids, and how to prepare your kids for long flights.
 Happy travels!